View a template set below:

 Where available or easy to find, note the first and last name of the commenter and the company they work for.
 This lets you smart guess their email addresses.
 If a commenter uses an username instead of their real name, you can view their profile and comment history to see if they reveal who they are and which company they work for.

-2. User submitted product comments and reviews
+2. User submitted comments and reviews of competing or complimentary products

 Check online communities (including Reddit and Product Hunt), forums, groups and product review sites (including G2 Crowd, GetApp, Capterra and Chrome extension review pages) to view people’s comments on and reviews of products or services complimentary to yours.